venmo/VENTouchLock/README.md

                         splashViewControllerClass:[CUSTOM_SPLASH_VIEW_CONTROLLER class]];
 ```

 * `KEYCHAIN_SERVICE_NAME`: A service name used to set and return a passcode from Apple's Keychain Services interface.
+Example: `Venmo`
 * `KEYCHAIN_ACCOUNT_NAME`: An account name used to set and return a passcode from Apple's Keychain Services interface.
+Example: `bob@example.com`
 * `TOUCHID_REASON`: A message displayed on the Touch ID prompt.
+Example: `Scan your fingerprint to unlock`
 * `ATTEMPT_LIMIT`: The maximum number of passcode attempts before the splash view controller fails to authenticate (Your app should logout when the user reaches this limit)
 * `CUSTOM_SPLASH_VIEW_CONTROLLER`: The name of the ```VENTouchLockSplashViewController``` subclass.

-### 3. Set a Passcode
+### 3. Set a passcode
-In order for your users to enable Touch ID and / or Passcode, they must set a passcode.
+In order for your users to enable Touch ID and / or a passcode, they must set a passcode.
 In the Venmo app, this option is in the settings page.
 To let your users create a passcode, use a ```VENTouchLockCreatePasscodeViewController```.

 ### 4. Enable Touch ID
-If the user's device supports Touch ID (ie. ```[VENTouchLock canUseTouchID]``` returns ```YES```), after setting a passcode prompt, the user with the option to unlock with Touch ID.
+If the user's device supports Touch ID (i.e. ```[VENTouchLock canUseTouchID]``` returns ```YES```), after setting a passcode prompt, allow the user to set an option to unlock with Touch ID.
 Set their preference with the VENTouchLock class method ```setShouldUseTouchID:(BOOL)preference```

 Sample Project
 --------------